raul23/chess-ai/README.rst

 Things to be done
 -----------------
 In order of importance, these are the things still to be for this Chess project:

+- The following two bugs:

+  - in ``makeAMove()``, the object ``piece`` can be null which shouldn't be the case
+  - when your opponent's king is killed, the game is not stopped right away but enters into an infinite loop

 - Game AI stills needs to be fixed: the agent makes poor decisions for very basic plays.